The four-legged victims of Venezuela's economic crisis

 Venezuelans themselves are suffering through severe food and medical shortages while inflation and crime skyrocket and massive protests call for a referendum vote to remove President Nicolas Maduro.

-Families all through the country are struggling to feed their families, standing in lines for hours to try and buy food, many times coming up empty-handed.
+Families all through the country are struggling to feed their families, standing in lines for hours to buy food, many times coming up empty-handed.
 Also missing from the shelves at the supermarkets and pet stores is locally produced dog and cat food.

 Many stores in Venezuela's capital Caracas haven't received locally-made pet food for over a month -- and imported brands are just too expensive.